-The ability to conceive is a life event that most couples take for granted and it can be one of the most frustrating and devastating of life’s detours when it doesn’t happen as expected.
-For some couples this is the first time that they realize that they are not in control of something important in their lives.
-Dr. David Walmer has a few guiding principles to help you decide when and how to get started with fertility treatment.
+The ability to conceive is a life event that most couples take for granted.
+It can be one of the most frustrating and devastating of life’s detours when it doesn’t just happen as expected.
+So, how do you know if you need fertility treatment?
+Dr. David Walmer has a few guiding principles to help you decide when and how to get started.

 Step #1: Consider preconception counseling

-“Pregnancy is one of the riskiest and most rewarding things that women do in their lives and planning for it is wise,” says Walmer.
+“Pregnancy is one of the most rewarding things women can do and planning for it is wise,” says Dr. Walmer.
 “Screening tests can help you ward off or anticipate potential problems in pregnancy.
-It’s not a bad idea to document that you are immune to German measles (Rubella) and Chicken Pox (Varicella).
-Also, knowing your blood type and having an antibody screen can help your doctor manage your pregnancy.
-Many autosomal recessive genetic disorders can be predicted and eliminated through screening that is becoming less expensive every day.”
+It’s not a bad idea to document that you are immune to German measles (Rubella) and Chicken Pox (Varicella).”

 - Delayed childbearing (age of the woman)